bobbytitch/seditiontracker.github.io/docs/_suspects/peter-heneen.md

 title: Peter Heneen  charged on January 19, 2021
 image: /images/preview/095.jpg
 description: Click for latest case details.
 Suspects innocent until proven guilty.
-quote: “Need to make the streets of D.C. run red with blood of the tyrants.
+quote: "Need to make the streets of D.C. run red with blood of the tyrants.
 The tyrants being the feds."
 author: seditiontrack
 published: true
 ---